-Students enrolling in the Dental Assisting program must provide documentation of a current HEP B injection, current TB test, and physical examination.
+Students enrolling in the Dental Assisting program will be required to provide documentation of a current HEP B injection, current TB test, and physical examination for employment.
 Students must begin the series of HEP B injections and provide documentation of completed TB test and physical exam within 30 days of attending their first class.
 The physical exam and TB test must remain current through completion of the externship portion of the program.
 Students wishing to waive the HEP B requirement must sign a waiver attesting to such, which will be maintained in the student's file.